luke-zhu/luke-zhu.github.io/content/posts/A-or-B.md

 - Designing your own curriculum is not only fun, but very educational.
 In the ~1 hour I spent browsing the internet, almost everything I read felt like crucial info that I needed to remember.
 - You have to self-learn once you're outside of school so why don't we start encouraging that now?
-- If my experiences as a TA are representative, professors don't spend nearly enough time designing/updating their courses.